 VTI has a different underlying index than SPY.
 VTI tracks the CRSP US Total Market Index, and SPY uses the S&P 500.
 As a result, the ETFs also differ in how much of them are comprised of small-cap stocks, mid-cap ones, and large caps.

-While both ETFs have been performing well, SPY has performed better than VTI.
-SPY’s return over the last three years is 18.51%, and VTI’s is 17.44%.
+While both ETFs have been performing well, SPY has performed better than VTI of late.
+SPY’s return over the past three years is 10.47% annually on average, whereas VTI’s is 9.64%.

 ETFs with higher turnover rates are more actively managed, leading to higher costs and taxes.
-SPY has a higher turnover rate, which is 4.00%.
-VTI’s turnover rate is only 2.80%.
+SPY has a lower turnover rate, which is 2.00%, versus 4.00% for VTI.
+Both are low, but SPY’s is lower.

 Expectedly, SPY’s expense ratio is higher than VTI’s.
 SPY’s is 0.0945%, while VTI’s is only 0.03%.